-The report considers the commercial portfolio in the context of the wider property and investment markets and the West Midlands region.
-The portfolio is split into asset categories, the report will also provide summary appraisal information and a simplified performance matrix, followed up with recommendations and an action plan.
+The commercial portfolio is also considered in the context of the wider property and investment markets and the West Midlands region.

 It is the Council's policy that receipts from the sale of commercial properties will as a first call, normally be used to address backlog maintenance liabilities on other commercial interests sufficient to maintain value.
 Ongoing residual maintenance liabilities will be expected to be funded out of commercial revenues to portray an accurate picture of net investment returns.